 Question 9 – Do you agree that the basis for determining the applicable LLFC to be applied by the LDNO for the LDNO discount will be based on the upstream LDNO/DNO boundary connection level of the majority of all NHH domestic LDNO connections?

-An IDNO respondent explains that they believe using NHH customer numbers makes a reasonable proxy for UMS connections as they believe that the ratio of street lighting columns (which make up the vast majority of UMS connections) to domestic customers is broadly the same across all the DNO areas.
+An IDNO respondent explains that they believe using NHH customer numbers makes a reasonable proxy for UMS connections as they believe that the ratio of street lighting columns (which make up the vast majority of UMS connections) to domestic Customers is broadly the same across all the DNO areas.
 They cannot think of any other easy way of tracking the boundary network level of connection for EDNO UMS connections as following the implementation of this CP then all UMS connections will have an LLFC linked to the boundary network level of the majority of the portfolio not the actual network that the UMS connection is made to.

-A DNO respondent did do not agree on the basis that the DCP would dilute the principle of cost reflectivity signals in DUoS charges and they do not believe that this basic principle is adequately justified.
+A DNO respondent did not agree on the basis that the DCP would dilute the principle of cost reflectivity signals in DUoS charges and they do not believe that this basic principle is adequately justified.
 Also they do not agree with the conclusions of the ‘cost analysis’ submitted by the Working Group to take an ‘average’ over several scenarios.

 The Working Group agreed to attempt to quantify the charges/impacts of these charges; if it can be successfully accomplished it was agreed to include this information within the Change Report.